levoai/docs/docs/install-traffic-capture-sensors/ebpf-sensor/sensor-systemd-service.md

 If you wish, you may also host the Satellite yourself and specify the address of the collector in the self-hosted Satellite to direct the Sensor's traffic to it.

-Edit `/etc/levo/sensor/config.yaml`, and set `collector-endpoint` (under Satellite Settings) to the address noted from the Satellite install.
+Edit `/etc/levo/sensor/config.yaml`, and set `satellite-url` (under Satellite Settings) to the address noted from the Satellite install.

 ```yaml
 ...